Workflows dramatically simplify the chaining of multiple processes together by automating the links between them.

 - Drag a process to change its order in the workflow or drag it out to remove it from the workflow.

-Some processes in Insight, however, don't operate record-by-record: Volume Smoothing, for example, which operates on 3D windows.
+Some processes in Insight, however, do not operate record-by-record.
+Volume Smoothing, for example, operates on 3D windows.
 These workflows run using the Volume Export functionality.

 Changing a variable's value then automatically changes the value of all linked inputs.
-New variables can be created in the "Variable" section of the workflow process and an input can be linked to a variable by clicking the gear icon > find and link inputs.
-Currently only volume inputs are supported.
+New variables can be created in the Variables section of the workflow process and an input can be linked to a variable by clicking the gear icon > find and link inputs.
+Currently, only volume inputs are supported.